Methamphetamine & Gambling - Interactions and Service Implications

 This Cracks in the Ice webinar explores how use may modify the expression and severity of gambling harm.
 Drawing on recent Australian service-based data, the session examines psychological mechanisms; particularly emotional and the implications for harm reduction and service integration.

-This webinar will be presented by Dr Nicholas Kerswell.
+This webinar was presented by Dr Nicholas Kerswell.
 Nick is a Clinical Psychologist and the Clinical Research & Implementation Specialist at Lives Lived Well, based in Brisbane, Queensland.
 His work focuses on practice-embedded research within alcohol and other drug treatment services, with a particular interest in impulsivity, co-occurring conditions, and implementation science.
 His recent research has focused on examining alcohol and other drug moderators of the relationship between emotional states, impulsivity, and problematic gambling.

-Page last reviewed: Monday, 9 March 2026
+Page last reviewed: Saturday, 28 March 2026